-- changes in consumer shopping behavior due to circumstances outside of our control, such as economic conditions, consumers' ability or willingness to pay for health insurance, availability of unemployment benefits or proposed or enacted legislative or regulatory changes impacting our business, including health care reform; - the quality of and changes to the consumer experience on our ecommerce platform or with our customer care center; - regulatory requirements, including those that make the experience on our online platforms cumbersome or difficult to navigate; - the variety, competitiveness and affordability of the health insurance plans that we offer; - system failures or interruptions in the operation of our ecommerce platform or call center operations; - changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels; - health insurance carriers offering the health insurance plans for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - health insurance carrier guidelines applicable to applications submitted by consumers, the amount of time a carrier takes to make a decision on that application and the percentage of submitted applications approved by health insurance carriers; - the percentage of our members who did not accept their approved policies and from whom we do not receive commission payments; and - our ability to enroll subsidy-eligible individuals in qualified health plans through government-run health insurance exchanges and the efficacy of the process we are required to use to do so.
+- changes in consumer shopping behavior due to circumstances outside of our control, such as economic conditions, consumers' ability or willingness to pay for health insurance, availability of unemployment benefits or proposed or enacted legislative or regulatory changes impacting our business, including health care reform; - · the quality of and changes to the consumer experience on our ecommerce platform or with our customer care center; - · regulatory requirements, including those that make the experience on our online platforms cumbersome or difficult to navigate; - the variety, competitiveness and affordability of the health insurance plans that we offer; - system failures or interruptions in the operation of our ecommerce platform or call center operations; - changes in the mix of consumers who are referred to us through our direct, marketing partner and online advertising member acquisition channels: - health insurance carriers offering the health insurance plans for which consumers have expressed interest, and the degree to which our technology is integrated with those carriers; - health insurance carrier guidelines applicable to applications submitted by consumers, the amount of time a carrier takes to make a decision on that application and the percentage of submitted applications approved by health insurance carriers; - the percentage of our members who did not accept their approved policies and from whom we do not receive commission payments; and - our ability to enroll subsidy-eligible individuals in qualified health plans through government-run health insurance exchanges and the efficacy of the process we are required to use to do so.

 Our conversion rates can be impacted by changes in the mix of consumers referred to us through our member acquisition channels.
-For example, under the current process we are required to use to enroll subsidy-eligible individuals into qualified health plans through the FFM, our conversion rate for subsidy-eligible individuals is relatively lower than for non-subsidy eligible individuals.
 We may make changes to our ecommerce platforms in response to regulatory requirements or undertake other initiatives in an attempt to improve consumer experience or for other reasons.
 These changes have in the past, and may in the future, have the unintended consequence of adversely impacting our conversion rates.
 A decline in the percentage of consumers who submit health insurance applications on our ecommerce platforms or telephonically via our customer care centers and are converted into members could cause an increase in our cost of acquiring members on a per member basis.
 To the extent the rate at which we convert consumers visiting our ecommerce platforms or telephonically via our customer care centers into members suffers, or in the event the number of mobile and tablet visitors to our platforms continue to increase, our membership may decline, which would harm our business, operating results and financial condition.